surbhi2408/TicTacToe/README.md

 # TicTacToe
 An android game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does.
+If the game get draw then game is again started from the beginning.